Hope of Israel Ministries (Ecclesia of YEHOVAH):

 “But the fundamental problem created by elevating Jesus to the level of deity is that a situation is created in which there are at least two persons who are both equally God; this brings trinitarianism into conflict with the monotheism of the Bible…In regard to the N.T. it is trinitarianism that is on trial; it will have to explain why it has taken the monotheistic Word of God and interpreted it in polytheistic terms, thereby utterly distorting its fundamental character.”
 [19]

-Could it not be this distortion that is the reason for the disastrous disappearance of the Shema from our prayer lives?
+Could it not be that this distortion is the reason for the disastrous disappearance of the Shema from our prayer lives?
+This distortion or redefining of the core principle in the Messiah's teaching is not a valid excercise.

 -- Edited by John D. Keyser